 6 to 18 dissertation hours

-The preliminary examination consists of two parts: a written research proposal; and an oral examination covering the contents of the proposal as well as the fields of cell and molecular biology.
-The student’s advisory/research committee administers the examination.
+The Qualifying examination consists of two parts: a written research proposal (the Prospectus); and an oral examination covering the contents of the proposal as well as general knowledge in the fields of molecular biology.
+The student must complete all required coursework and research tools prior to the Qualifying examination.
+The student’s advisory committee administers the examination.

-An open seminar in which the student discusses research results and an oral examination by the dissertation committee are required.
+An public seminar in which the student shares the research results followed by an oral examination by the advisory committee are required.